ucsc-cgp/training-resources/WDL/README.md

 ## Contribution
-To contribute to this resource, open a pull request in the Github repo.
+To contribute to this resource, open a pull request in the GitHub repo.

 ## Helpful External Resources